Dental Bridges Specialist

 Cheng H. Tai, DDS

-Cosmetic Dentist & General Dentist located in Midtown East, New York, NY
+Cosmetic Dentist & General Dentist located in New York, NY

 When you lose permanent teeth, it’s often important to consider how tooth loss impacts your remaining teeth, as well as your ability to chew and speak.
 Dental bridges are a common way to fill the gaps and preserve the integrity of your smile.
 Contact Dr. Cheng H. Tai, DDS, MS, PC, in Midtown Manhattan, New York, by phone or online for a consultation on the best solutions for your tooth loss.